Editor & Researcher · @lushcompare on X

 Found a spec that's wrong or a source I missed?
 Email lushcompare@gmail.com.
 I take corrections seriously and update promptly.

 The Calor and Max 2 earn a lower affiliate commission than the Solace Pro.
-We still recommend them when they're the right choice — budget buyers, heating-only users, or beginners.
+I still recommend them when they're the right choice — budget buyers, heating-only users, or beginners.
 If the cheaper model fits your use case, that's what you'll read here.

 Every page on this site has one job: help you decide which Lovense male toy to buy.
 Comparisons are structured by use case — solo, couples sync, cam shows, VR — because "which is best" always depends on context.
 No filler articles, no SEO padding.